 Ruth uses a mix of ribbons, buttons, and props for her gnomes.
 She enjoys the thrill of the hunt.

-She finds many materials for trims, props, and fabrics at local craft stores, like Hobby Lobby or JoAnn Fabrics, dollar stores, or thrift stores, such as Goodwill or Savers.
+Ruth finds many trims, props, and fabrics materials at local craft stores, like Hobby Lobby or JoAnn Fabrics, dollar stores, or thrift stores, such as Goodwill or Savers.
 Be sure to check the clearance sections too.

 Felt, ribbon, and buttons are abundant in most craft stores and are always great materials to make your custom trims.
 Grab a glue gun or a bottle of Elmer’s Glue and get creative.

 She buys fabric and recycled sweaters at thrift stores for the arms and bodies of the gnomes.

 Ruth checks out Amazon.com for embellishments, patches, or props.
 She scours Facebook Marketplace and occasionally finds old sweaters, buttons, or other embellishments.

 You can also discover decorative touches that are sold in sets on sites such as Etsy or Amazon.

 Pull decorations apart and use some of the smaller pieces and trinkets to detail more than one gnome.